kubestellar/kubestellar/monitoring/README.md

 ansible-playbook -i hosts monitoring-kcpServer.yaml
 ```

-4. Install prometheus agent and node exporter to an edge pcluster using the following playbook:
+4. Install Prometheus agent and node exporter to an edge pcluster using the following playbook:

 ```
 - hosts: edge-pclusters